Hmz2Mtr/RO_Algoritms/README.md

 Creator of the application: Hamza MESTOUR.

-Supervisor of the project: Mme Mouna elmkhalet.
+Supervisor of the project: Mme Mouna EL Mkhalet.

 ---